kota-imai/GoTo-ConsoleApp-for-Windows/README.md

 ## How to setup
-1. Download the project from [release notes](https://github.com/kota-imai/GoTo-ConsoleApp-for-Windows/releases)
+1. Download the zip file from [release notes](https://github.com/kota-imai/GoTo-ConsoleApp-for-Windows/releases)
 2. Extract the zip file locally
 3. Add a path to *GoTo.exe* the PATH environment variable
 4. Reboot your Windows and then **you are ready to GO!**